gardener/gardener/docs/concepts/scheduler.md

    * matching `.spec.seedSelector` in `CloudProfile` used by the `Shoot`
    * matching `.spec.seedSelector` in `Shoot`
    * having no network intersection with the `Shoot`'s networks (due to the VPN connectivity between seeds and shoots their networks must be disjoint)
-   * having `.spec.settings.shootDNS.enabled=false` (only if the shoot specifies a DNS domain or does not use the `unmanaged` DNS provider)
    * whose taints (`.spec.taints`) are tolerated by the `Shoot` (`.spec.tolerations`)
    * whose capacity for shoots would not be exceeded if the shoot is scheduled onto the seed, see [Ensuring seeds capacity for shoots is not exceeded](#ensuring-seeds-capacity-for-shoots-is-not-exceeded)
    * which have at least three zones in `.spec.provider.zones` if shoot requests a high available control plane with failure tolerance type `zone`.